ryanquinnnelson/CMU-02718-Agent-based-SIR-Model-for-COVID-19/README.md

 ### Summary

 This project implements and tests a simple Agent Based Model (ABM) to study the spread of a virus through a population.
-A casual SRI model was built using a simplified set of rules for infection and recovery, with metrics captured at simulated time steps for later visualization and analysis.
+A casual SIR model was built using a simplified set of rules for infection and recovery, with metrics captured at simulated time steps for later visualization and analysis.
 The code for the model was developed as a Python package, complete with unit tests and documentation.

 Simulations were performed using 250 agents over a 365 day period under multiple scenarios (i.e. Agents wearing or not wearing masks, Agents practicing or not practicing physical distancing, Percentage vaccinated) and results were visualized using a Jupyter Notebook.